javathejhut/ThingiStat/README.md

 ### Feature importance via permutation importance

 An alternative measurement of feature importance, and one that addresses the potential bias of variance feature importance, is permutation importance.
 This is computed by applying the model to a test/train set as usual to generate a reference test score.
 Then for a specific column in the dataset (column is a feature), this column is randomly shuffled with another column and the test score is computed again.
-By comparing the referEnce test score with the average permuted score over a defined number of iterations, this yields the permutation importance score:
+By comparing the reference test score with the average permuted score over a defined number of iterations, this yields the permutation importance score:

 <img align="center" src="./demo/permutation_feature_importance.png" width=1000px alt="variance feature importance">